dimpram/awesome-cinema/README.md

 Because this is a univesity project, some assumptions regarding cinema organization were made in order to be a realistically achivable assignment.
 Some of them include:
 - All the available sessions are considered active sessions.
 - The seat configuration in a room doesn't follow any amphitheatrical principals.
-- Each customer can reserve 5 tickets of a movie session and thus a maximum of 5 people should be considered in each reservation and later in the ciname room.
+- Each customer can reserve 5 tickets of a movie session and thus a maximum of 5 people should be considered in each reservation and later in the cinema room.
-- By the time that a reservation is completed successfully, each customer in that reservation is free to choose and **sit on any seat** in the movie room.
+- By the time that a reservation is completed successfully, each customer in that reservation is free to choose and **any seat** in the movie room.

 ## Project setup
 ### Requirements